DarkGhostHunter/Laraload/README.md

 ## What is Preloading?
 What does this?

 Preloading is a new feature for PHP 7.4 and Opcache.
 It "compiles" a list of files into memory, thus making the application code fast.
+For that to work, it needs to read a PHP script that uploads the files, at startup.

 This package wraps the Preloader package that generates a preload file.
 Once it's generated, you can point the generated list into your `php.ini`.